-These canons seem reasonable and appear to provide clear guidance on how we practice our profession.
-If only this were the case as we go about our business of making this world a better place.
+These canons seem reasonable and provide clear guidance on how we practice our profession.
+If only this were the case as we make this world better.

 These canons are expanded and outlined in the ASCE Code of Ethics and can be reviewed here.

-Still, certain situations will be gray and fuzzy when attempting to proceed in an ethical manner.
+Still, certain situations will be gray and fuzzy when attempting to proceed ethically.
 ASCE offers a hotline that members can call to discuss questions and also addresses topics of ethics each month with a regular article, A Question of Ethics, in the ASCE magazine Civil Engineering.

-The majority of us, as human beings and as engineers, strive to do the right thing.
-If only it were easy to ascertain the right thing to do when an ethics question comes up in every situation we encounter.
+Most of us, as human beings and engineers, strive to do the right thing.
+If only it were easy to ascertain the right thing to do when an ethics question arises in every situation we encounter.
 It isn’t always easy.